Nokia 3310 (2017): 3G version

 The 3G model has many improvements and changes apart from the 3G radio.
 The internal storage has been increased from 16 MB to 128 MB, and there are some cosmetic changes, including a new silver keypad.
 It comes in four new colors: yellow, "warm" red, azure and charcoal, all matte.
 The phone's size has slightly increased (by 13.29%) to ergonomically make typing on the keypad easier.
 The 3G radio has reduced battery talk time, but slightly increased standby time.
 All 3310 3G versions support Bluetooth 2.1.

 The 3310 3G also runs a Java-based operating system that HMD calls "Smart Feature OS" (based on Mocor RTOS).
 Its appearance is similar to the Series 30+ as on the 2G version, but has a new customizable interface.
 However, only sim-slot 1 is 3G compatible, the slot 2 is still only 2G capable.

-In 2019, HMD released the newer revision of Nokia 3310 3G, which run Series 30+ based on Mocor RTOS instead of Smart Feature OS, without J2ME games and apps support.
+In 2019, HMD released the newer revision of Nokia 3310 3G without J2ME games and apps support.
+This device run modified Series 30+ based on Mocor RTOS.